 The CAISO shall publish and maintain standardized forms related to the types of Interconnection Financial Security listed above on the CAISO Website.
 The CAISO shall require the use of standardized forms of Interconnection Financial Security to the greatest extent possible.
-If at any time the guarantor of the Interconnection Financial Security fails to maintain the credit rating required by this LGIP Section 9.1, the Interconnection Customer shall provide to the applicable Participating TO(s) replacement Interconnection Financial Security meeting the requirements of this LGIP Section 9.1 within five (5) Business Days of the change in credit rating.
+If at any time the guarantor of the Interconnection Financial Security fails to maintain the credit rating required by this GIP Section 9.1, the Interconnection Customer shall provide to the applicable Participating TO(s) replacement Interconnection Financial Security meeting the requirements of this GIP Section 9.1 within five (5) Business Days of the change in credit rating.

-Interest on a cash deposit standing to the credit of the applicable Participating TO(s) in an interest-bearing escrow account under subpart (d) of this LGIP Section 9.1 will accrue to the Interconnection Customer’s benefit and will be added to the Interconnection Customer’s account on a monthly basis.
+Interest on a cash deposit standing to the credit of the applicable Participating TO(s) in an interest-bearing escrow account under subpart (d) of this GIP Section 9.1 will accrue to the Interconnection Customer’s benefit and will be added to the Interconnection Customer’s account on a monthly basis.

 9.2 Initial Posting Of Interconnection Financial Security

-On or before ninety (90) calendar days after publication of the final Phase I Interconnection Study report, Interconnection Customers shall post, with notice to the CAISO, two separate Interconnection Financial Security instruments.
+On or before ninety (90) calendar days after publication of the final Phase I Interconnection Study report for Interconnection Customers in a Queue Cluster, or on or before thirty (30) calendar days after the CAISO provides the results of the System Impact Study for Interconnection Customers in the Independent Study Process, the Interconnection Customer shall post, with notice to the CAISO, two separate Interconnection Financial Security instruments.

+First, each Interconnection Customer for a Small Generating Facility assigned to a Queue Cluster or Small Generator Interconnection Customers in the Independent Study Process shall post an Interconnection Financial Security instrument in an amount equal to the lesser of fifteen percent (15%) of the total cost responsibility assigned to the Interconnection Customer in the final Phase I Interconnection Study or System Impact Study for Network Upgrades or (ii) $20,000 per megawatt of electrical output of the Small Generating Facility or the amount of megawatt increase in the generating capacity of each existing Generating Facility as listed by the Interconnection Customer in its Interconnection Request, including any requested modifications thereto, but in no event less than $50,000.

-First, the Interconnection Customer shall post an Interconnection Financial Security instrument in an amount equal to the lesser of (i) fifteen percent (15%) of the total cost responsibility assigned to the Interconnection Customer in the final Phase I Interconnection Study for Network Upgrades, (ii) $20,000 per megawatt of electrical output of the Large Generating Facility or the amount of megawatt increase in the generating capacity of each existing Generating Facility as listed by the Interconnection Customer in its Interconnection Request, including any requested modifications thereto, or (iii) $7,500,000, but in no event less than $500,000.
+Each Interconnection Customer for a Large Generating Facility assigned to a Queue Cluster or a Large Generator Interconnection Customer in the Independent Study Process shall post an Interconnection Financial Security instrument in an amount equal to the lesser of (i) fifteen percent (15%) of the total cost responsibility assigned to the Interconnection Customer in the final Phase I Interconnection Study or System Impact Study for Network Upgrades, (ii) $20,000 per megawatt of electrical output of the Large Generating Facility or the amount of megawatt increase in the generating capacity of each existing Generating Facility as listed by the Interconnection Customer in its Interconnection Request, including any requested modifications thereto, or (iii) $7,500,000, but in no event less than $500,000.

+Notwithstanding the foregoing, if the costs of the actual estimated Network Upgrades are less than the minimum posting amounts set forth above, the posting amount required will be equal to the actual estimated Network Upgrade amount.

+In addition, if an Interconnection Customer switches its status from Full Capacity to Energy-Only Deliverability within five (5) Business Days following the Phase I Interconnection Study Results Meeting, as permitted in Section 7.1 of this GIP, the required Interconnection Financial Security for Network Upgrades shall, for purposes of this section, be additionally capped at an amount no greater than the total cost responsibility assigned to the Interconnection Customer in the Phase I Interconnection Study for Reliability Network Upgrades.